How modern code plagiarism detection actually works.

 40+ languages, with cross-language detection for translated submissions.

-Transform academic integrity in one semester.
+Strengthen academic integrity this semester.